College Athletic Recruitment Checklist: A Step-By-Step Guide to Getting Recruited

 Most students choose:

-an NCAA ID # then option #1 may be the best choice.
-You can upgrade your Free
+• Option 1: Free Profile Page Account.
+If you are looking to simply register and be issued an NCAA ID # then option #1 may be the best choice.
+You can upgrade your Free Profile Page to an Academic and Amateurism Certification Account later by paying the one-time registration fee.

 By January 15: Be sure to record yourself playing your sport or at least put a plan in place to get video recordings.